Your Baby's Immunization Schedule Guide

 Vaccine Safety

 Rest assured that vaccines licensed in the United States are safe.
 Each one is approved by the Food and Drug Administration (FDA), which studies the vaccines to make sure they meet high standards of safety and effectiveness.
 After the FDA licenses a vaccine for children, it’s reviewed by the Centers for Disease Control and Prevention (CDC), the American Academy of Pediatrics (AAP), and the American Academy of Family Physicians (AAFP).
 Moreover, the safety of vaccines continues to be monitored.
 Doctors are required to report any side effects to the Vaccine Adverse Event Reporting System (VAERS).
 Parents are also encouraged to report any side effects to VAERS.
+It's important to remember that vaccines are safe and that vaccines and vaccine ingredients do not cause autism.

 Side Effects

 Sometimes, the area where the shot was injected may become red or a little swollen, but these side effects don’t last long.
 Your baby may also be a little fussy afterward and/or may sleep a little longer in the days after receiving a shot.
 When an individual is vaccinated, the body thinks it’s being invaded by an organism, triggering an immune response to fight the possible infection and build up defenses.
 This is why your baby may experience these minor side effects.
-In the very rare case that your baby experiences a more serious reaction, such as a fever over 103 degrees Fahrenheit, a rash, or seizures, call her healthcare provider immediately.
+In the very rare case that your baby experiences a more serious reaction, such as a fever over 103 degrees Fahrenheit, a rash, or seizures, call their healthcare provider immediately.

 What Is an Immunization Schedule?